 - Home >

 University 101 (UNIV 101) is taught by faculty, staff, and administrators at the University of South Carolina who are committed to first-year student education, learning, and success.
-In fall 2012, our department utilized 185 instructors from over 75 different departments and units to teach 203 sections.
+In fall 2015, University 101 Programs will utilize approximately 200 instructors from over 75 different departments and units to teach the 223 sections of UNIV 101.

 Who Teaches University 101?